 Need-based federal, state and University scholarships and grants: Federal, state and University scholarships and grants are awarded as part of your financial aid award.

-Non-need based non-U.Va. scholarships and grants: As with non-need based University scholarships and grants, these typically replace "self-help" forms of need-based aid (Direct Subsidized Loans, Perkins Loans, Federal Work Study) before they will replace state and University scholarships and grants.
+Non-need based non-UVA scholarships and grants: As with non-need based University scholarships and grants, these typically replace "self-help" forms of need-based aid (Direct Subsidized Loans, Nursing or Institutional Loans, Federal Work Study) before they will replace state and University scholarships and grants.